Chinese Cucumber Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you use Golden Monkfruit Sweetener (affiliate link) or an approved sweetener, this Chinese Cucumber Salad would be approved for all phases of the original South Beach Diet, and any low-carb eating plan.
+If you use Golden Monkfruit Sweetener (affiliate link) or an approved sweetener, this Chinese Cucumber Salad would be approved for any low-carb or Keto eating plan, as well as all phases of the original South Beach Diet.

 Find More Recipes Like This One: